Qi Chen, PhD

 Basic and translational research in cancer medicine, cancer drug development and mechanism studies with small molecules, with current focus on cancer epithelial-mesenchymal transition and cancer stem cells.

-High dose intravenoud ascorate (vitamin C, ascorbic acid) as a cancer treatment.
+2) Investigating the use of high dose intravenous ascorbate (vitamin C, ascorbic acid) as a cancer treatment.
 High dose of intravenous ascorbate (IVC) is a popular treatment for cancer in the world of complementary and alternative medicine (CAM), with profound safety and anicdotal clinical benefits.
-In previous studies, we found intravenous administration of ascorbate by passed its physiological "tight control" of obsoption for oral doses, and reached concentrations in millimolars in the body.
-These pharmacologic concentrations exerted a pro-oxidant action, in contrast to its normal anti-oxidant role, by generating ascorbate radical and hydrogen peroxide (H2O2) to tissues, with minimal formation of ROS in blood.
+We have made the fundamental discovery that intravenous administration of ascorbate by passes its physiological "tight control" of obsoption for oral doses, reaches concentrations in millimolar in the body, and exerts a pro-oxidant action, in contrast to its normal anti-oxidant role, by generating ascorbate radical and hydrogen peroxide (H2O2) to tissues, with minimal formation of ROS in blood.
 The pro-oxidant action of ascorbate selectively kills cancer cells but spares normal cells, by mechanisms not understood yet.
-A number of animals studies all over the world have confimed our discovery that ascorbate treatment reduced tumor growth of verious cancers.
+A number of animal studies all over the world have confimed our discovery that ascorbate treatment reduced tumor growth of various cancers.
+Partially based on our studies, there have been >10 early phase clinical trials all over the world elucidating safety and pharmacokinetic characteristics of IVC.
+We have had two Phase I/IIa studies in ovarian cancer and pancreatic cancer, respectively, both proved low toxicity, high tolerability, safety, and potential benefit in patients.
+We are now planning a Phase II study in ovarian cancer to identify clinical benefits, to further investigate the mechanisms of actions, and to find biomarkers for patient selection.

 Yu J, Chen Q. Antitumor activities of Rauwolfia vomitoria extract and potentiation of gemcitabine effects against pancreatic cancer.
 Integrative Cancer Therapies.
 2014, 13 (3): 217-25.